 Where the Agricultural Holdings Act 1986 provides for compensation1, a landlord2 or tenant3 is entitled to compensation in accordance with the statutory provisions and not otherwise4, save as expressly provided by the Act, and is so entitled notwithstanding any agreement to the contrary5.

-Where the landlord and tenant enter into an agreement in writing for any such variation of the terms of the contract of tenancy6 as could be made by the direction or order of an arbitrator or determination by a third party7 in connection with the amount of land to be maintained as permanent pasture8, the agreement may
+Where the landlord and tenant enter into an agreement in writing for any such variation of the terms of the contract of tenancy6 as could be made by the direction or order of an arbitrator or determination by a third party7 in connection with the amount of land

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.